MarkusMcNugen/JellyNotify/Readme.md

 The service acts as a smart filter between Jellyfin's webhook events and Discord notifications, analyzing changes to determine what's truly noteworthy - distinguishing between new content additions and quality improvements like resolution upgrades (1080p → 4K) or HDR additions.

 > [!WARNING]
-> **BETA SOFTWARE NOTICE**
+> **ALPHA SOFTWARE NOTICE**
 >
-> This software is currently in beta development.
-While core functionality is stable, you may encounter bugs or edge cases.
-Please report any issues you find to help improve the service.
+> This software is currently in alpha development.
+While core functionality may sometimes be stable, you may encounter bbreaking bugs at any time while ongoing development occurs.

 ## ✨ Key Features